 As Canadians ourselves, we are decidedly biased in saying it's a place everyone should visit in their lifetime.
 From glittering glacial lakes to forest-lined roads speckled with wildlife – Canada is a feast for the eyes, and will leave any visitor hungry for just a little more time to explore it.

-Our final tip?
+So, are your feet itching for an outdoor adventure?
 Hit up any of these 12 spectacular national parks.
-We promise you won’t regret it.
+We promise you won't regret it.

 1. Kluane National Park, Yukon